michaelkonecny/vs-fortran-ls-client/README.md

 ```

 #### Install the VS extension
-Download the VSIX file from releases and install it to your Visual Studio.
+Download the extensions from Visual Studio Marketplace:
+----- link ----

-Configure the path to Fortran Lanauge Server.
+Configure the path to Fortran Language Server.

 TODO: this is yet to be added, path to server is now hardcoded.